Abstract

 Quantitative

 Inferential statistics, including Welch’s test, was performed to assess differences in study variables based on gender and location.
 Pearson correlation was used for normally distributed variables, while Spearman correlation was applied to non-normal data.
 Wilcoxon signed rank tests were done to analyze the pre-post changes in temperature.
-An outlier related to
+An outlier related to Kapha and Vata was excluded from the analysis.
+SPSS-21 and Image J software were used to analyse the data.

 Qualitative Categorization

-Sensations were coded based on their presence or absence, and Spearman’s correlation analysis was conducted with other study variables.
+The elemental level sensations experienced by participants were categorized into physical sensations of energy, magnetic sensations, temperature variations, and awareness of the presence of energy.
+5 Sensations were coded based on their presence or absence, and Spearman’s correlation analysis was conducted with other study variables.
 Associations with sociodemographic variables such as gender and location were also examined using the chi-square test.
-The presence or absence of sensations was correlated with
+The presence or absence of sensations was correlated with Vata, Pitta Kapha scores using Spearman’s ranked correlation.

 Results

 The research was conducted in January 2024 at the auditorium of the Government Ayurveda Medical College in Karnataka.
 The study involved relatively healthy Ayurveda Medical students enrolled in Bachelor’s and Postgraduate courses.
 Out of the 96 participants who initially agreed to participate, 4 were excluded for the following reasons: 2 did not meet the age criteria, 1 had prior knowledge of energy healing, and 1 had a health condition involving fever and cold.
-A total of 92 participants practiced EPT, but 1 participant was excluded from the analysis due to being identified as an outlier in the Flow Chart
+A total of 92 participants practiced EPT, but 1 participant was excluded from the analysis due to being identified as an outlier in the Tridosha outcome (Figure 2).
+Flow Chart

 Sample Demography